-- Section C.1, "Why Do Rules Not Fire When A Java Object is Asserted as a Fact and Then Changed Without Using the Modify Action?" - Section C.2, "What are the Differences Between Oracle Business Rules RL Language and Java?" - Section C.3, "How Does a RuleSession Handle Concurrency and Synchronization?" - Section C.4, "How Do I Correctly Express a Self-Join?" - Section C.5, "How Do I Use a Property Change Listener in Oracle Business Rules?" - Section C.6, "What Are the Limitations on a Decision Service with Oracle Business Rules?" - Section C.7, "How Do I Change the Name of a Dictionary or Dictionary Package?" - Section C.8, "How Do I Put Java Code in a Rule?" - Section C.9, "Can I Use Java Based Facts in a Decision Service with BPEL?" - Section C.10, "How Do I Enable Debugging in a BPEL Decision Service?" - Section C.11, "How Do I Support Versioning with Oracle Business Rules?" - Section C.12, "What is the Priority Order Using Priorities with Rules and Decision Tables?" - Section C.13, "Why do XML Schema with xsd:string Typed Elements Import as Type JAXBElement?" - Section C.14, "Why Are Changes to My Java Classes Not Reflected in the Data Model?" - Section C.15, "How Do I Use Rules SDK to Include a null in an Expression?" - Section C.16, "Is WebDAV Supported as a Repository to Store a Dictionary?" - Section C.17, "Using a Source Code Control System with Rules Designer"
+- Section C.1, "Why Do Rules Not Fire When A Java Object is Asserted as a Fact and Then Changed Without Using the Modify Action?" - Section C.2, "What are the Differences Between Oracle Business Rules RL Language and Java?" - Section C.3, "How Does a RuleSession Handle Concurrency and Synchronization?" - Section C.4, "How Do I Correctly Express a Self-Join?" - Section C.5, "How Do I Use a Property Change Listener in Oracle Business Rules?" - Section C.6, "What Are the Limitations on a Decision Service with Oracle Business Rules?" - Section C.7, "How Do I Put Java Code in a Rule?" - Section C.8, "Can I Use Java Based Facts in a Decision Service with BPEL?" - Section C.9, "How Do I Enable Debugging in a BPEL Decision Service?" - Section C.10, "How Do I Support Versioning with Oracle Business Rules?" - Section C.11, "What is the Priority Order Using Priorities with Rules and Decision Tables?" - Section C.12, "Why do XML Schema with xsd:string Typed Elements Import as Type JAXBElement?" - Section C.13, "Why Are Changes to My Java Classes Not Reflected in the Data Model?' - Section C.14, "How Do I Use Rules SDK to Include a null in an Expression?" - Section C.15, "Is WebDAV Supported as a Repository to Store a Dictionary?" - Section C.16, "Using a Source Code Control System with Rules Designer"